Logambal05/Airbnb-Data-Visualization/README.md

    - Enhance the user experience by providing dynamic controls for exploring various aspects of the dataset.

 8. **Comprehensive Dashboard:**
-   - Build a comprehensive dashboard using Tableau or Power BI, integrating key visualizations to present cohesive insights.
+   - Build a comprehensive dashboard using Power BI, integrating key visualizations to present cohesive insights.
-   - Ensure the dashboard is user-friendly, allowing stakeholders to derive meaningful conclusions from the analysis.
+   - Ensure the dashboard is user-friendly, to derive meaningful conclusions from the analysis.